 Resistance In Our Republic Looks Something Like This Citizens

-It’s frustrating I know.
-You’ve been voting, calling, writing, emailing and marching but now feel helpless under this regime.
+I understannd that it is frustrating.
+You have been voting, calling, writing, emailing and marching but now feel helpless under this regime.
 There is no need to despair Democrats and others who oppose fascism.
 There are a couple of things you need to remember in order to maintain resistance.

 November 6, 2018